 - A. "My Master will repay you."
 God would bless the entire church for their generosity.
 One writer calls it a "tit-for-tat" arrangement.
-If they would help Paul, God would supply their needs. - B. That God will supply our needs requires a great step of faith. - C. God's resources are limitless.
+If they would help Paul, God would supply their needs. - B. God's resources are limitless.